koussay-r/space-game/README.md

-Simple space game with python pygame with the ability to move and shoot with music background
+Simple space game done using python pygame with the ability to move and shoot with music background